Saltar al contenido principal

 Dale cuatro puntos\(R^2\) de entrada a FitPoly3, ¿siempre hay una solución única?
 Explica tu respuesta.

-This page titled 8.4: Ejemplo de Ajuste de Curva de Práctica is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Dirk Colbry via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.4: Ejemplo de Ajuste de Curva de Práctica is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Dirk Colbry via source content that was edited to the style and standards of the LibreTexts platform.